Maybe you’re dipping your first toe into the world of blog writing, hoping to get your business seen online.

 Or maybe you’re already writing great content that’s getting seen by… no one.

 Whatever the issue, we’ve developed a helpful guide to Blog SEO that will lend a hand on your journey.

-You may hear people telling you that blog writing is no longer relevant in the year 2022.
-Those people are, objectively, wrong.
+People may say blog writing was no longer relevant in 2022.
+Those people are objectively wrong.

 - 77% of internet users read blogs

 - 60% of marketers say that content marketing generates more demand and leads